JaxGaussianProcesses/GPJax/CONTRIBUTING.md

 - Contributing or improving the documentation (`docs`) or examples (`gpjax/docs/nbs`)
 - Submitting issues related to bugs or desired enhancements

+## Code of conduct

+As a contributor to GPJax, you can help us keep the community open and inclusive.
+Please read and follow our [Code of Conduct](https://github.com/thomaspinder/GPJax/blob/master/.github/CODE_OF_CONDUCT.md).

 # Opening issues and getting support

 Please open issues on [Github Issue Tracker](https://github.com/thomaspinder/GPJax/issues/new/choose).